 It looks as unprofessional as it feels.
 Perhaps it's as strong as Fort Knox, but the speed and other issues will send me to a compeitor and I doubt I'm the only one who feels this way.

-The Texas Ratio is an indicator of how much funds a bank has available compared to the total value of loans considered at risk.
-As of December 31, 2013 The Canandaigua National Bank and Trust Company had $20.7 million in non-current loans and owned real-estate with $183.73 million in equity and loan loss allowances on hand to cover it.
-This gives The Canandaigua National Bank and Trust Company a Texas Ratio of 11.26% which is above average.
+The Texas Ratio is an indicator of how much capital a bank has available compared to the total value of loans considered at risk.
+As of March 31, 2014 The Canandaigua National Bank and Trust Company had $20.4 million in non-current loans and owned real-estate with $186.73 million in equity and loan loss allowances on hand to cover it.
+This gives The Canandaigua National Bank and Trust Company a Texas Ratio of 10.93% which is excellent.
 Any bank with a Texas Ratio near or greater than 100% is considered at risk.

-The Texas Ratio for The Canandaigua National Bank and Trust Company decreased slightly from 12.61% as of December 31, 2012 to 11.26% as of December 31, 2013, resulting in a positive change of 10.68%.This indicates that the balance sheet and financial strength for The Canandaigua National Bank and Trust Company has improved slightly in recent periods.
+The Texas Ratio for The Canandaigua National Bank and Trust Company experienced no significant changes from 11.04% as of March 31, 2013 to 10.93% as of March 31, 2014, resulting in a positive change of 1.01%.This indicates that the balance sheet and financial strength for The Canandaigua National Bank and Trust Company has had no significant changes in recent periods.

 Both FDIC and NCUA consider capitalization levels of banks and credit unions to be of high importance.
 Higher capitalization allows for a greater buffer when cover loans that may fail in the future.
-The Canandaigua National Bank and Trust Company has $1.93 billion in assets with $183.73 million in equity, resulting in a capitalization level of 9.50%, which is above average.
+The Canandaigua National Bank and Trust Company has $1.99 billion in assets with $186.73 million in equity, resulting in a capitalization level of 9.38%, which is average.